Azure-Samples/active-directory-cordova-multitarget/README.md

 This step is optional - the sample is configured to run with any tenant out of the box.
 But for best understanding, we recommend completing these two steps and registering the application in your own tenant.

-1. Sign in to the Azure management portal.
+1. Sign in to the [Azure portal](https://portal.azure.com).
-2. Click on Active Directory in the left hand nav.
-3. Click the directory tenant where you wish to register the sample application.
+2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
-4. Click the Applications tab.
-5. In the drawer, click Add.
-6. Click "Add an application my organization is developing".
+2. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
+3. Click on **Registered Applications** and choose **Add**.
-7. Enter a friendly name for the application, for example "DirectorySearcherClient", select "Native Client Application", and click next.
+4. Enter a friendly name for the application, for example 'DirectorySearcherClient' and select 'Native' as the Application Type.
+For the redirect URI, enter something like `http://MyDirectorySearcherApp`.
+Click on **Create** to create the application.
-8. Enter a Redirect Uri value of your choosing and of form http://MyDirectorySearcherApp.
 NOTE: there are certain platform specific features that can only be leveraged by using Redirect Uri values in specific formats.
 We will add guidance about this soon.
-9. While still in the Azure portal, click the Configure tab of your application.
+5. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
-10. Find the Client ID value and copy it aside, you will need this later when configuring your application.
+6. Find the Application ID value and copy it to the clipboard.
-11. In the Permissions to Other Applications configuration section, ensure that "Access your organization's directory" and "Enable sign-on and read user's profiles" are selected under "Delegated permissions" for Azure Active Directory.
-Save the configuration.
+7. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and select 'Microsoft Graph' (this is the Graph API).
+Then, click on  **Select Permissions** and select 'Read Directory Data' and 'Sign in and read user profile'.

 ### Step 2:  Clone or download this repository